MouseLightPipeline/pipeline-api/README.md

 repository as an example) or directly from the `docker` command.

-The container has the same startup options as the standalone via the `CMD` compose property or `docker run` command line argument, but defaults to `start.sh`.
+The container has the same startup options as the standalone via the `CMD` compose property or `docker run` command line argument, but defaults to `docker-entry.sh`.

 The offline database is stored in /app/internal-data.
 To persist offline data between container updates, map this directory to a host volume or data volume.
 This is required as the offline database only synchronizes task information from the coordinator